 Part of the Okadaya Liquors empire that also includes craft beer pubs Keg and Grillman, Y Market Brewing is a stylish bar that sells a variety of ales and beers, all of which you can see brewing in the ground floor brewery as you walk up to the bar itself.
 The décor is bright and edgy with nods towards contemporary Scandinavian design, yet adorned with Mexican paraphernalia that matches the cuisine, an extensive tapas selection as well as nachos and quesadillas (with perhaps the pick of the bunch being the chicken, gorgonzola and honey).
-Fortunately the food and cocktail menu are in English, so if you struggle with the local lingo, you can order your grub safely.
+Fortunately, the food and cocktail menu is in English, so if you struggle with the local lingo, you can order your grub safely.

 Craft Beer Keg

 One of the Okadaya Liquors craft pubs, Keg is relatively small but minimalistically stylish.
 They have 13 taps which, when one runs out, it is replaced by a new beer, so there will always be something different on the menu.
 The food choice is as interesting as their beer selection, with the rum gyoza a personal favorite.

 Craft Beer & Wine Grillman

 Another Okadaya Liquors pub, Craft Beer & Wine Grillman has ten taps of Japanese beer as well as Japanese wine.
 Choose your favorite to accompany one of their steaks or 100% beef burgers.

 Tap Room is close to 7 Days Brew near Nagoya Station; they have a decent array of craft beers on tap and a cheap food menu.
 The front of the bar opens, and there are some high chairs at the bar that are a very nice place to sit on a comfortable evening.